With so many young people out there looking for jobs, how do you stand out from the crowd and impress employers? This is

 Key skills are employability skills that you need for the world of work – and they're pretty important for life as well!
 By developing employability skills, you’ll improve your chances of getting a job and thriving in your career.

-But how do you these employability skills?
+But how do you gain these employability skills?
 Luckily, there are lots of different ways to develop them – including lessons or extracurricular activities at school, in a Saturday or holiday job, doing projects in your own time or work experience.

 What are key skills?

 You can read more about the specific employability skills further down the article.

 - Computer / IT skills